-Polymer clay has so many fun uses!
-It’s perfect for making kawaii style jewelry like this.
+Polymer clay, otherwise known as oven bake clay, has so many fun uses!
+It’s perfect for making a moon phase wall hanging like this.
 And it also makes great Geometric Clay Earrings like this.
 Marbling clay is a super cool way to blend colors and make something ordinary become absolutely modern and extraordinary.
 Just check out these marbled clay earrings.

 View this post on Instagram

 How heavenly are these marbled clay earrings?!?
 Handmade by @giovannibonnett at last night's Marbled Ring Dish + Geometric Clay Jewelry Workshop.
 Next workshop next Sunday at 11am! #workshop #class #craft #crafty #crafts #crafting #diy #make #houston #houstontx #houstonart #houstonevents #handmade #handcraft #handcrafted